Decision Machines: Congruent Decision Trees: Analytical Decision Machines

-Inspired by the soft decision tree \cite{irsoy2012soft}, a node redirects instances to its children with some confidence calculated by a scoring function.
-In another word, we substitute the $\operatorname{sgn}$ with some differentiable functions as the following formula.
+The second refinement turns the algorithm \eqref{defK} into a soft decision tree, where instances are directed to the exit leaf with some confidence calculated by a scoring function.
+We apply differentiable $\operatorname{softmax}(\cdot)$ to smoothen distribution over the leaf values in \eqref{defK}: